ec7cantona/kakao-maps-nextjs/README.md

 ## Status

-Work in progress.
-Examples and full code samples coming as I extract them from Footballr's production code.
+Actively extracting and refining patterns from [Footballr](https://footballr.app) production code.
+Examples added incrementally as they prove out in production.

 ## License